isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 The definition is more readable and corresponds directly to what a user has to write.
 Conversions are taken into account.
-You don't have to remember the names of all the type traits.
+You don’t have to remember the names of all the type traits.

 ##### Example (using TS concepts)